 What is action mapping?

-Action mapping is an instructional design method that’s meant to streamline and simplify the design process.
+Action mapping is an instructional design method created by Cathy Moore that’s meant to streamline and simplify the design process.
 That’s why one of the first steps in this technique focuses on analyzing the problem at hand and defining an appropriate solution.
 As a result, training is not only designed with a purpose and goal from the start, but it also provides the opportunity to identify the information required to achieve that goal.

 Everything Supports the Business Goal